oakes/Nightmod/README.md

 ## Licensing

 All files that originate from this project are dedicated to the public domain.
-All third-party code in this project remains under their original licenses.
 I would love pull requests, and will assume that they are also dedicated to the public domain.